crlarsen/gamelibrary/README.md

 History
 =======

+Apr 12, 2014 - Finish conversion of GFX into class; convert AUDIO, as well.

 Apr 7, 2014 - Convert more of GFX module to use TStack methods.

 Jan 8, 2014 - Merge consecutive rotations into a single rotation.